RiverMichael/BuyMe/README.md

 ### Description

-This is my project for the course JS - Frameworks at [Noroff][noroff-url].
+This is my project for the course in _JS - Frameworks_ at [Noroff][noroff-url].
 The assignment was to create an eCom store using React.

-The implementation was done using the Noroff Online-shop API, provided from [Noroff][noroff-url].
+The implementation was done using the Noroff Online-shop API, provided by [Noroff][noroff-url].

 ### Built With